afni/Postbac_position_available/README.md

 #### What you will be doing

+The Postbac program provides research training for recent college graduates who are planning to continue studies/research in biomedical research, medicine, etc.

-At present, our primary project (really, project*s*) of interest for this position would involve investigating how results both task-based and resting state FMRI studies change as various analysis steps are altered (such as type of registration to standard space, blurring, motion regression, etc.).
-This would involve analyzing data sets and working with the group to determine quantitative assessments of results as well as useful means for visualization.
+Our primary focus is on improving MRI tools and methodology.
+The Postbac will investigate how results both task-based and resting state FMRI studies change as various analysis steps are altered (such as type of registration to standard space, blurring, motion regression, etc.).
+This involves analyzing MRI data sets and working with the group to determine quantitative assessments of results as well as useful means for visualization.

-As part of this project, the trainee will learn first-hand about state-of-the-art brain imaging methods and processing steps, as well as develop experience in designing research questions.
+During this project, the trainee will learn first-hand about state-of-the-art neuroimaging methods and analysis, as well as develop experience in designing research questions.
 The trainee will also be expected to contribute to the study design and implementation.
 Likely skills obtained include: brain imaging experience, scientific methodology, image/signal processing, and scripting/programming.

 #### Desired background